NISH-Original/Eclipse_CPSC_427/README.md

 ### Current Game State

-TODO: EXPLAIN WHAT HAS CHANGED
-TODO: ADD SCREENSHOTS
+Our minimally playable game uses a more advanced (and accurate) lighting system, and features more of the core components of the game.

-The game now features a fully integrated HUD system with multiple UI elements including:
+The game now features a fully integrated HUD system with multiple new UI elements.
-- **Tutorial System**: An interactive tutorial that responds to player actions and game state.
+- An interactive tutorial responds to player actions and game state to help the player learn the mechanics of the game.
 For example, the reload tutorial only appears after the player runs out of ammo, teaching mechanics contextually rather than overwhelming the player with information upfront.
-- **HUD Elements**: Minimap, objectives tracker, currency display, stats display, and FPS counter integrated into the game screen.
+- HUD elements include the minimap, objective tracker, currency display, stats display, and FPS counter integrated into the game screen

 The player now has a mesh-based bounding box, used to register when enemies hit the player.
-Circular bounding box collisions are used for physics calculations where entities "push" each other, and for collisions with trees (world objects) that stop entities.
-Press C to toggle both bounding boxes of the player (mesh-based in red and circular in blue).
+- Circular bounding box collisions are used for physics calculations where entities "push" each other, and for collisions with trees (world objects) that stop entities
+- Press "C" to toggle both bounding boxes of the player (mesh-based in red and circular in blue)

-The game's world is now "infinite": new "chunks" of the world will be generated as the player moves away from their starting point.
+The game's world is now plactically infinite: new "chunks" of the world will be generated as the player moves away from their starting point.
-- World chunks use thresholded perlin noise to determine which areas obstacles can be placed into, and then randomly place obstacles in those areas such that they do not overlap with the player or other obstacles in the chunk.
+- World chunks use thresholded perlin noise to determine which areas obstacles can be placed into, and obstacles are then placed randomly in those areas such that they do not overlap with the player or other obstacles in the current chunk
-- To ensure that the game still runs smoothly when large amounts of world data have been created, generated world chunks are serialized into a more space-efficient format when they go off screen, and are re-populated when they come back on screen.
+- To ensure that the game still runs smoothly when large amounts of world data have been created, generated world chunks are serialized into a more space-efficient format when they go off screen, and are re-populated when they come back on screen

-The game now has a dynamic camera that follows the player, allowing them to move freely around the world.
+The game now has a dynamic camera that follows the player as they move around the world, enabling the player to explore more than what's inside the starting screen area.

 ### Required Elements

 #### `[1] Game AI: Game logic response to user input`
-- TODO: add information
+- TODO: add pathfinding information

 #### `[2] Animation: Sprite sheet animation`
-- TODO: add information
+- The player and slime enemies are animated using spritesheets

 #### `[3] Assets: New integrated assets`
-- TODO: add information
+- The player model is textured with newly-added spritesheets
+- Sounds (background music and gun noises) have been integrated into the game

 #### `[4] Gameplay: Mesh-based collision detection`
-- TODO: add information
+- Player-to-enemy collisions are mesh-based (player mesh to enemy )

 #### `[5] Gameplay: Base user tutorial/help`
 - **Interactive tutorial system** that responds to player actions and game state